-A copy of Thornton College's fire risk assessment is held by the Bursar, with the signed and updated version being held by the Head of Maintenance.
+A copy of Thornton College's fire risk assessment is held by the Bursar and is located on the Estates folder within MS Teams, with the signed and updated version being held by the Head of Maintenance.

 All Heads of Department should ensure that they and their Department read the full Fire Policy and understand the sections that are relevant to them.